24 Breathtaking Waterfalls You’ll Find in Oregon

 - Location: Multnomah Falls, Oregon 97014

-- Accessibility: In order to control the crowded parking lot during the popular summer months, it is now required to purchase tickets in advance if you plan to drive.
+- Accessibility: To control the crowded parking lot during the popular summer months, you must purchase tickets in advance if you plan to drive.
 This does not apply to visitors who arrive via shuttle or bicycle.

 - Fun fact: According to Native American lore, Multnomah Falls began to flow after a young princess sacrificed herself to prevent a disease from spreading to her tribe.

-Hailed as The Crown Jewel of the Pacific Northwest, the Columbia River Gorge is home to over 90 waterfalls and is the largest natural scenic area in the United States.
-Within this wonderland, about 30 minutes east of Portland, is the PNW’s most iconic cascade; Oregon’s Multnomah Falls, a 620-foot-tall roaring waterfall that draws more than 2 million visitors per year to witness its power and beauty.
+Hailed as the Crown Jewel of the Pacific Northwest, the Columbia River Gorge is home to over 90 waterfalls and is the largest natural scenic area in the United States.
+Within this wonderland, about 30 minutes east of Portland, is the PNW’s most iconic cascade: Oregon’s Multnomah Falls.
+This 620-foot-tall roaring waterfall draws more than 2 million visitors annually to witness its power and beauty.

-The most popular way to experience Multnomah is from the Benson Bridge, which traverses Multnomah Creek between the two cascades of Multnomah Falls and can be reached via a 5 minute hike along a paved trail.
-More experienced hikers can continue 2.4 miles to the top of the falls and back, or continue on Larch Mountain Trail for 6 miles to get an amazing view of the Columbia River Gorge.
+The most popular way to experience Multnomah is from the Benson Bridge, which spans Multnomah Creek between the two cascades of Multnomah Falls and can be reached via a 5-minute paved trail.
+More experienced hikers can continue 2.4 miles to the top of the falls and back or continue on the Larch Mountain Trail for 6 miles to get a fantastic view of the Columbia River Gorge.

-Afterwards, we recommend checking out the Multnomah Falls Lodge Restaurant for a bite to eat or setting up at one of the 5 picnicking areas available on site.
+Afterward, we recommend checking out the Multnomah Falls Lodge Restaurant for a bite to eat or setting up at one of the five picnic areas available on site.

 - Location: 20024 Silver Falls Hwy SE, Sublimity, OR 97385